liferay/clay/CONTRIBUTING.md

 # Alternatively, if you are using yarn, you can issue this command
 # yarn global add verdaccio

-# Once installed, you'll need to run verdaccio locally
+# Once installed, you'll need to leave verdaccio running locally
+# If everything is correct, it will use http://localhost:4873 by default
 verdaccio

-# In order to publish packages, you'll need to create a user and log in
+# In order to publish packages, you'll need to open a new terminal window
+# and create a user and log in
 npm adduser --registry http://localhost:4873

-# Let's assume you have made a change in the clay-button component,
+# Let's assume you have made some changes in the clay-button component,
 # in order to test those changes, you'll need to publish the package locally.

+# IMPORTANT:
-# Please note that publishing an "existing version" of a module will fail;
+# Publishing an "existing version" of a module will fail;
 # in order to fix that, you'll need to change the "version" field in the
 # package.json file of the module you want to publish.
-# One you are sure that the version you are going to publish is not
+# Once you are sure that the version you are going to publish is not
-# published on npmjs.com, you can publish the package locally
+# already published on npmjs.com, you can publish the package locally

 cd packages/clay-button
 npm publish --registry http://localhost:4873